Back to The Triumph

 Perseverance, reparation, and hope belong together because 's victory is cruciform before it is manifest.
 The faithful should therefore answer darkness not only with analysis, but with holy endurance.

-The soul that perseveres in reparation is already standing inside the future victory of Christ.
+The soul that perseveres in reparation already stands inside the future victory of Christ.

 Footnotes